ManuelPaniagua/REST-API-FullStack/README.md

 # Usage

-To start the server in development mode (using nodemon to automatically restart the server after each change), run: npm run dev
+To start the server in development mode (using nodemon to automatically restart the server after each change), run: <br>
+npm run dev

-To run tests, use the following command: npm run test:rest
+To run tests, use the following command:<br>
+npm run test:rest